 Ok, now we have the minimum amount of information to understand the existent GC tuning environment variables.

 Following the idea of each application should be treated as a unique case, there are defaults set on Ruby VM that you have to know and likely want to adjust according to the app weight, pondering with the computing resources at your disposal.

 Just to be clear, each one of these GC tuning parameters has a default value, meaning that if you don't set this variable on your application environment, the default value will take place.

 So, if your app starts running out of memory after upgrading to Ruby 2.1, this is a good place to start.

 Roll up your sleeves.
-Below the explanation behind each GC tuning variable available today.
+Below is the explanation behind each GC tuning variable available today.